azurerm_linux_virtual_machine cost estimation

 admin_username = "azureuser"

-network_interface_ids = [azurerm_network_interface.api.id]
+network_interface_ids = [azurerm_network_interface.app.id]

 admin_ssh_key {